Motorola Solutions

 Acquisition in 2004

-MeshNetworks is a wireless mesh networking company that specializes in developing technology and products for rapidly-deployed, self-configuring wireless mobile networks.
-Utilizing its proprietary Quadrature Division Multiple Access (QDMA) technology, the company focuses primarily on public safety and municipal networks.
-MeshNetworks offers both a chip for QDMA and software that enhances standard Wi-Fi products with mesh capabilities.
-The company's technology has been implemented in various municipalities across the United States, including locations in Florida, Minnesota, Oregon, and Texas.
-Founded in 2000 and headquartered in Maitland, Florida, MeshNetworks was acquired by Motorola in 2004.
+MeshNetworks is a wireless mesh networking company specializing in technology for rapidly-deployed, self-creating wireless mobile networks.
+Founded in 2000 and headquartered in Maitland, Florida, the company develops communications systems using proprietary QDMA (Quadrature Division Multiple Access) technology.
+These systems are primarily designed for public safety and municipal networks.
+MeshNetworks also offers a chip for QDMA and software that enhances standard Wi-Fi products with mesh capabilities.
+The company has deployed its technology in various municipalities across the United States, including Florida, Minnesota, Oregon, and Texas.

 Extricom